spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 <br />

 <InfoBox>
 Spectro Cloud CLI is required to use the insecure option `-i ( --insecure )` in the registry login command if the pack registry is installed in the HTTP mode.
 </InfoBox>
 <br />

-9. Expose the container host's port publicly to allow the Palette console to interact with the pack registry.
+9. Expose the container host's port publicly to allow the console to interact with the pack registry.
    This would be typically done via environment-specific constructs like Security Groups, Firewalls, etc.

 10. Verify the installation by invoking the pack registry APIs using the curl command.
 This should result in a 200 response.